stefanjudis/contentful-analytics-ui-extension/setup/index.md

 To make use of Google Analytics Embed API in Contentful you have to perform two steps:

 1. Install the UI-extension
-2. Create new Analytics application
+2. Create new Google APIs project
-3. Configure Analytics application
+3. Enable and configure Analytics API
 4. Configure Analytics UI extension

 ## Install the UI extension